-- 5. Federal Funding Accountability and Transparency Act.
-While there are no State and Urban Area requirements in FY07, the Federal Funding Accountability and Transparency Act of 2006 may affect State and Urban Area reporting requirements in future years.
-The Act requires the Federal government to create a publicly searchable online database of Federal grant recipients by January 1, 2008 with an expansion to include sub-grantee information by January 1, 2009 - 6.
-National Preparedness Reporting Compliance.
-The Government Performance and Results Act (GPRA) requires that the Department collect and report performance information on all programs.
+5. Federal Funding Accountability and Transparency Act.
+While there are no State and Urban Area requirements in FY 2008, the Federal Funding Accountability and Transparency Act of 2006 may affect State and Urban Area reporting requirements in future years.
+The Act requires the Federal government to create a publicly searchable online database of Federal grant recipients by January 1, 2008 with an expansion to include sub-grantee information by January 1, 2009.

+6. National Preparedness Reporting Compliance.
+The Government Performance and Results Act (GPRA) require that the Department collect and report performance information on all programs.
 For grant programs, the prioritized Investment Justifications and their associated milestones provide an important tool for assessing grant performance and complying with these national preparedness reporting requirements.
-G&T will work with grantees to develop tools and processes to support this requirement.
-DHS anticipates using this information to inform future-year grant program funding decisions. - 7.
-National Assessment of State and Local Preparedness.
-HSPD-8 calls for an assessment of national preparedness.
-Furthermore, the FY07 DHS Appropriations Act requires a comprehensive national assessment of State and local preparedness in FY07.
-Additional guidance will be provided during the grant period regarding these requirements.
-DHS will strive to ensure reporting requirements support State and local level performance management requirements, where applicable.
-Congress also requires a Federal Preparedness Report on the Nation's level of preparedness for all hazards, including natural disasters, acts of terrorism, and other man-made disasters, including an estimate of the amount of Federal, State, local, and Tribal expenditures required to attain the National Preparedness Priorities by October 4, 2007, and annually thereafter. - 8.
-Catastrophic Resource Report.
-The Department is also required to develop and submit an annual Catastrophic Resource Report which estimates the resources of DHS and other Federal agencies needed for and devoted specifically to developing the capabilities of Federal, State, local, and Tribal governments necessary to respond to a catastrophic incident.
-This requirement includes an estimate of State, local and Tribal government catastrophic incident preparedness.
+FEMA will work with grantees to develop tools and processes to support this requirement.
+DHS anticipates using this information to inform future-year grant program funding decisions.

-9. State Preparedness Report.
-Congress requires that States receiving DHS-administered Federal preparedness assistance shall submit a State Preparedness Report to the Department on the State's level of preparedness by January 4, 2008, and annually thereafter.
-The report shall include (A) an assessment of State compliance with the national preparedness system, NIMS, the NRP, and other related plans and strategies; (B) an assessment of current capability levels and a description of target capability levels; and (C) an assessment of resource needs to meet the National Preparedness Priorities, including an estimate of the amount of expenditures required to attain the Priorities and the extent to which the use of Federal assistance during the preceding fiscal year achieved the Priorities.
+7. State Preparedness Report.
+Congress requires that States receiving DHSadministered Federal preparedness assistance shall submit a State Preparedness Report to the Department on the State's level of preparedness by March 31, 2008, and annually thereafter.
+The report shall include: (1) an assessment of State compliance with the national preparedness system, NIMS, the NRP, and other related plans and strategies; (2) an assessment of current capability levels and a description of target capability levels; and (3) an assessment of resource needs to meet the National Preparedness Priorities, including an estimate of the amount of expenditures required to attain the Priorities and the extent to which the use of Federal assistance during the preceding fiscal year achieved the Priorities.